 Abandoned cart push notifications convert 300% higher than abandoned cart email and SMS.
-Not only abandoned carts, but with a native app, you get insights that enable you to run push notification campaigns for abandoned browsing and abandoned wishlists too.
+Not only abandoned carts, but with a native app, you get insights that enable you to run push notification campaigns for abandoned browsing and wishlists.

-Native apps come with the ability to send push notifications that allow you to advertise and reach out to your customers at just the right time – when buying intent is high.
-You can send super-relevant push notifications based on user behavior and app performance, geographical location, buying history, and more.
+Native apps can send push notifications that allow you to advertise and reach out to your customers at just the right time – when purchase intent is high.
+You can send super-relevant push notifications based on user behavior and app performance, geographical location, purchase history, and more.

-Push notifications have an incredibly high deliverability rate of 90%, a 50% higher open rate, and a whopping 7x greater click rate as compared to email.
-Shopping reminders and notifications sent via SMS and email are likely to end up in spam or be ignored.
+Push notifications have an incredibly high deliverability rate of 90%, a 50% higher open rate, and a whopping 7x greater click rate than email.
+Shopping reminders and notifications sent via SMS and email will likely end up in the spam or be ignored.
 Text-based reminders are not as effective as well-timed, dynamically generated rich push notifications sent to a segmented audience.

 App-based push notifications deliver a much higher ROI and don’t ask much from your users.
 Your customers don’t have to open them unless they want to open the app – they can just be viewed from the notifications tab on their mobile devices.

 There’s no extra cost associated with bulk as there is for email or SMS.
 You can send highly effective, segmented push notifications for free, whether you send a thousand or a hundred thousand of them.

 Make shopping with your brand a habit for your customers

 While SMS and email play a part in keeping your customers coming back for purchases, they’re not as effective for customer retention as apps; their performance has either declined or plateaued over the years.

 A native app empowers you to personalize your communication to an impressive degree.
 Personalized push notifications help you build segmented journeys for different audiences based on customer behavior.
 These go a long way in customer retention.